awsdocs/amazon-eks-user-guide/doc_source/cluster-autoscaler.md

   ```
   [ℹ]  eksctl version
-  [ℹ]  using region us-west-2
+  [ℹ]  using region region-code
-  [ℹ]  setting availability zones to [us-west-2a us-west-2b us-west-2c]
+  [ℹ]  setting availability zones to [region-codea region-codeb region-codec]
-  [ℹ]  subnets for us-west-2a - public:192.168.0.0/19 private:192.168.96.0/19
+  [ℹ]  subnets for region-codea - public:192.168.0.0/19 private:192.168.96.0/19
-  [ℹ]  subnets for us-west-2b - public:192.168.32.0/19 private:192.168.128.0/19
+  [ℹ]  subnets for region-codeb - public:192.168.32.0/19 private:192.168.128.0/19
-  [ℹ]  subnets for us-west-2c - public:192.168.64.0/19 private:192.168.160.0/19
+  [ℹ]  subnets for region-codec - public:192.168.64.0/19 private:192.168.160.0/19
   [ℹ]  using Kubernetes version 1.14
-  [ℹ]  creating EKS cluster "my-cluster" in "us-west-2" region
+  [ℹ]  creating EKS cluster "my-cluster" in "region-code" region
   [ℹ]  will create 2 separate CloudFormation stacks for cluster itself and the initial managed nodegroup
-  [ℹ]  if you encounter any issues, check CloudFormation console or try 'eksctl utils describe-stacks --region=us-west-2 --cluster=my-cluster'
+  [ℹ]  if you encounter any issues, check CloudFormation console or try 'eksctl utils describe-stacks --region=region-code --cluster=my-cluster'
-  [ℹ]  CloudWatch logging will not be enabled for cluster "my-cluster" in "us-west-2"
+  [ℹ]  CloudWatch logging will not be enabled for cluster "my-cluster" in "region-code"
-  [ℹ]  you can enable it with 'eksctl utils update-cluster-logging --region=us-west-2 --cluster=my-cluster'
+  [ℹ]  you can enable it with 'eksctl utils update-cluster-logging --region=region-code --cluster=my-cluster'
-  [ℹ]  Kubernetes API endpoint access will use default of {publicAccess=true, privateAccess=false} for cluster "my-cluster" in "us-west-2"
+  [ℹ]  Kubernetes API endpoint access will use default of {publicAccess=true, privateAccess=false} for cluster "my-cluster" in "region-code"
   [ℹ]  2 sequential tasks: { create cluster control plane "my-cluster", create managed nodegroup "ng-6bcca56a" }
   [ℹ]  building cluster stack "eksctl-my-cluster-cluster"
   [ℹ]  deploying stack "eksctl-my-cluster-cluster"